 The IB Results will be with us tomorrow; it’s a little bit like waiting for Christmas day only you really don’t know what Santa will bring.
 He won’t necessarily reward kids for being good and hard-working!
+The truth is, whatever the results are there is no point stressing ahead of time.
 I noticed that Betsy seemed a little bit out of sorts yesterday and couldn’t quite figure out why.
 Don’t get my wrong it was nothing that a sing-a-long in the Land Rover on the way back home from her Nanna’s didn’t set right, but I guess she is starting to feel a bit nervous!

 Yesterday I had re-visited my own book to explore what to do for preparing for university if her results are pleasing.
 Today, I’ve just read the next couple of pages to get some tips about what to do if the results don’t quite live up to expectations.